 The reverse ring

 This is really great staff, very helpful and very cheap.
-It costs about 3-5$ on eBay, so everybody can afford one.
+It costs about 3-5$, so everybody can afford one.
 The reverse ring has to be attached directly to the camera and the lens will be connected to the ring.

 Very important is that when you buy the ring to buy it for the lens diameter.
 If for example you have 52mm lens, you should buy a 52mm reverse ring.
 In the picture below you can see the reverted lens connected through reverse ring to camera.